microly/ggpolar/README.md

 ## Highlights

-  - You can map radius and theta on a cartesian layer directly, and draw the polar coordinates based plots intuitively.
+  - You can plot radius and theta on a cartesian layer directly, and draw the polar coordinates based plots intuitively.
   - You can translate and/or rotate the data (even data in cartesian coordinates\!) and/or the whole layer.
   - ggpolar can interpolate data automatically, so you are able to draw